How to get the best deal on your rental

 - Power bills

 - Pay Per View Movies

 - Check in & Check Out Key Exchange

 - Parking Space

-Get a total that incorporates taxes, pet and other additional fees.
+Get a total that includes taxes, animal and other additional fees.

 During your Stay

-- Make sure to be a good next-door neighbor.
-Natives should be as friendly to you as you are considerate of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.
+- Make sure to be a good next-door neighbor. .
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.

 - Ask a local.
-Local residences can frequently point you in the right direction.
+Natives can frequently point you in the right direction.

 - Enjoy your stay!
 Make sure you protect the owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would in your own home.